Butterfly knife

 The balisong was commonly used by Filipinos, especially those in the Tagalog region, as self-defense and a pocket utility knife.
 Hollow-grind balisongs were also used as straight razors before conventional razors were made available in the Philippines.
 In the hands of a trained user, the knife blade can be brought out to bear quickly using one hand.
 Manipulations, called "flipping", are performed for art or amusement.
 Blunt "trainer" versions of these knives are also available and can be used to practice tricks without the risk of injury.

-The knife is now illegal or restricted in some countries, often under the same laws and for the same reasons that switchblades or concealed weapons are restricted.
+The knife is either illegal, or the length of the blade is restricted in some countries.
+Often restricted under the same laws and reasons as switchblades or concealed weapons, additionally having restrictions in some countries due to the balisong being classified as a gravity knife.
 Within the Philippines, it is no longer as common in urban areas as in the past.

 Name

 Names for the knives in English include "fan knives" and "butterfly knives" from the motion, and "click clacks" from the sound they make when they are opened and closed.

 The name "balisong" is derived from barangay (village) Balisong, part of the municipality of Taal, Batangas province, which along with the neighboring barangay Pandayan (now part of Poblacion zones 6, 9, and 10 of Taal town proper), were the original manufacturing centers of the knives in the Philippines.
 The two barangays were home to a blacksmith industry that also produced other bladed implements such as bolo knives.
-It is also claimed that the meaning of the term balisong is derived from the Tagalog words baling sungay (literally, "broken/folding horn") as the hilt of the blade was traditionally made from carved carabao and deer horn, as well as bones.
+It is also dubiously claimed that the meaning of the term balisong is derived from the Tagalog words baling sungay (literally, "broken horn") as the hilt of the blade was supposedly traditionally made from carved carabao and deer horn, as well as bones, but the mass production of the knife ever since the early 20th century already used metal.
 The traditional balisong is also known as veinte y nueve or "twenty-nine" in the Philippines because they are 29 cm long when opened.